Dissatisfied With Services? An Opportunity To Improve Them!

 The user or his or her representative, or the heir or legal representative of a deceased user, who believe their rights have been infringed or are dissatisfied with the services received may express their dissatisfaction or file a verbal or written complaint by phone, email or in person.

-Before filing a complaint, you must first speak with the staff responsible for the care and services of the institution in question.
-When a problematic situation cannot be solved easily, or if you are still not satisfied, the Act respecting Health Services and Social Services provides a mechanism through which a user can state his or her view, be heard, understood, and respected: Health and Social Services Network Complaint Examination System or call 1-877-644-4545, whose aim it is to improve the quality of services being offered.
+- Before filing a complaint, you must first speak with the staff responsible for the care and services of the institution in question.
+When a problematic situation cannot be solved easily, or if you are still not satisfied, the Act respecting Health Services and Social Services provides a mechanism through which a user can state his or her view, be heard, understood, and respected: Health and Social Services Network Complaint Examination System or call 819-771-4179 or toll-free at 1-844-771-4179, whose aim it is to improve the quality of services being offered.

-You can also find additional information from the Regroupement Provincial des Comités des Usagers.
+You can also find additional information from the Québec Government’s The Health and Social Services Network Complaint Examination System and the Regroupement Provincial des Comités des Usagers.